gitacoco/data-structures/Weekly_assign_02/README.md

 # Background

 [Detailed Requirements](https://github.com/gitacoco/data-structures/blob/master/weekly_assignment_02.md)
 This week we're going to extract the AA meeting addresses at a street level from one of the files we collected last week.
-It's not difficult for us to narrow down to the <td> tag through Cheerio.js, but after parsing through the raw text, there are some challenges…
+It's not difficult to narrow down to the `<td>` tag through Cheerio.js.
+But after parsing through the raw text, the challenges were unlocked…

 ```html
 <tr style="margin-bottom:10px">